 Finding a healthcare specialist who is knowledgeable about ADHD is key to a good assessment and diagnosis.

-Alternatively, you may find suggestions from support group members, or finding a healthcare professional near you are all ways to start your search.
+Alternatively, you may find a healthcare professional near you or suggestions from support group members.
+These are also ways to start your search.

 The assessment process: overview

 Before seeing you, it's likely your specialist Psychiatrist or Clinical Psychologist will send you one, or some, questionnaires to complete.